-15 December 2014 - attended Colorectal Consultant Surgeon 9 (ConsSurg9) who planned to review ^{Patient} in 4 months.

-02 March 2015 ^{Patient} 's review appointment brought forward at the request of his daughter. ^{Patient} ^{Patient ^{Patient} ^{Patient ^{Patient} ^{Patient ^{Patient} ^{Patient ^{Patient} ^{Patient} ^{Patient} ^{Patient ^{Patient} ^{Patient ^{Patient} ^{Patient ^{Patient} ^{Patient ^{Patient ^{Patient} ^{Patient ^{Pat}}}}}}}}}}}

-11 March 2015 - CT scan detected a left sided pelvic mass, causing hydronephrosis (a swelling of a kidney due to a build-up of urine).
-It happens when urine cannot drain out from the kidney to the bladder from a blockage or obstruction), and a new lung nodule.

-12 March 2015 - Discussed at Cancer Multidisciplinary Team (MDT) meeting.
+- 15 December 2014 attended Colorectal Consultant Surgeon 9 (ConsSurg9) who planned to review in 4 months. - 02 March 2015 review appointment brought forward at the request of his daughter. was reviewed at surgical outpatient clinic.
+He reported abdominal pain and his carcinoembryonic antigen (CEA) test (blood test used to help diagnose and manage certain types of cancer) was increasing. - 11 March 2015 CT scan detected a left sided pelvic mass, causing hydronephrosis (a swelling of a kidney due to a build-up of urine).
+It happens when urine cannot drain out from the kidney to the bladder from a blockage or obstruction), and a new lung nodule. - 12 March 2015 Discussed at Cancer Multidisciplinary Team (MDT) meeting.
 ConsSurg9 wrote to Consultant Urologist 11 (ConsUrol11) referring for consideration of a ureteric stent to relieve the blockage.
-Red Flag label. was also referred back to Oncology (ConsOnc10).

-12 March 2015 - letter from ConsSurg9 to patient and copied to GP, " I have referred you to kidney specialist to see about placing a little tube to relieve that blockage."

-26 March 2015 - reviewed at Consultant Urology 15's (ConsUrol15) clinic.
+Red Flag label. was also referred back to Oncology (ConsOnc10). - 12 March 2015 letter from ConsSurg9 to patient and copied to GP, " I have referred you to kidney specialist to see about placing a little tube to relieve that blockage." - 26 March 2015 reviewed at Consultant Urology 15's (ConsUrol15) clinic.
 The clinic letter notes, 'He was seen by the Oncologists today and is planned for chemotherapy.
 As such we have arranged for him to be admitted electively on 31st March for insertion of a left ureteric stent.
-Pre-op assessment has been completed at the clinic today'

-26 March 2015 - at the Oncology clinic, decided to proceed with palliative Oxaliplatin and Capecitabine chemotherapy, (treatment began on 23 April 2015).

-31 March 2015 - admitted to CAH presumed to be under care of ConsUrol13 and had cystoscopy + optical urethrotomy + ureteroscopy + insertion of ureteric stent.
+Pre-op assessment has been completed at the clinic today' - 26 March 2015 at the Oncology clinic, decided to proceed with palliative Oxaliplatin and Capecitabine chemotherapy, (treatment began on 23 April 2015). - 31 March 2015 admitted to CAH presumed to be under care of ConsUrol13 and had cystoscopy + optical urethrotomy + ureteroscopy + insertion of ureteric stent.
 Performed by ST4Urol12 with assistance by ConsUrol13.
-Operation note, "Oncologists to contact when chemotherapy complete for stent removal / replacement".
+Operation note, "Oncologists to contact when chemotherapy complete for stent removal / replacement". - 01 April 2015 Theatre / Recovery Care Pathway.
+"Pt transferred from Recovery Day 1........
+A/W ConsUrol13 to R/V ".

-2. Please specify the date when any concern or complaint was raised and if you cannot recall date(s) please try to indicate an approximate timescale. were raised regarding my tathers Concerns Cerr by Dr O'Brien on a number of occasions.
-These took The form of phone calls to the department no oBnen's socretary), some of which are documented in the SAI report and chacussions with Mr Hart (oncology) and the Inckey (surgeon).
-These concerns and complaints Culminated in a tormal Complaint being made $\cdot \infty$ 21.12.16 3.
-Please note the name and/or position held of the person you raised any concern with or reported any complaint to at the time. me Hart (oneology) at review appointments In makey (surgeon) at review appointments Mr O'Brieni Secretary (30/11/15, 30/12/15, 10/05/16) Mr O'Brien (01.
-12.16) during dads hespitalisation in line 2016.
-Oncology stall 4.
-Please advise for each occasion a concern or complaint was raised whether this was done verbally or in writing (e.g. via letter/email etc). concerns / compleants pror to all that in Writing on 21.12.16 were verbal.
+Please specify the date when any concern or complaint was raised and if you cannot recall date(s) please try to indicate an approximate timescale.
+Concerns were raised regarding my fathers care by Dr O'Brien on a number of occasions.
+These took The form of Phone calls to the department (Mr O'Brien's Socretary), Some of Which are documented in the SAI report and chiscussions with Mr Hart (Oncology) and Mr Mrckey (Surgeon).
+These concerns and complaints culminated in a formal complaint being made on 21.12.16. concern with or reported any complaint to at the time. mr Hart (oneslegy) at review appointments In Mckey (surgeon) at review appointments In O'Brien's Secretary (30/11/15, 30/12/15, 10/05/16) In O'Brien's (01.
+12.16) Oncology staff during dads hospitalisation in June 2016.
+4. Please advise for each occasion a concern or complaint was raised whether this was done verbally or in writing (e.g. via letter/email etc). all concerns/compleunts prior to that in writing on 21.12.16 were verbal.